 There are many types of condoms.
 The one made of lambskin, also called natural condoms, is not safe for preventing STDs.

 Since the pores of natural condoms are microscopic and do not let the sperm cells pass through.
-However, the bacteria and other viruses can still infiltrate the pores and spread.
+However, bacteria and other viruses can still infiltrate the pores and spread.

 Use latex condoms since they are a very effective barrier to Sexually Transmitted Disease prevention.
 So, it is always better to use a condom, which is mainly made to prevent STDs.
 Also, during oral sex, you must use a dental dam.
 It is a thin latex and can help in preventing infection.